Charming old towns in Keelung, Jiufen (九份) and Shifen (十分) are popular spots to visit on a day trip from Taipei.

 Must-Eats in Jiufen (九份)

-If you’re taking the direct shuttle bus, you’ll have 3 hours to explore the nooks and crannies of this charming old town.
+If you’re taking the shuttle bus, you’ll have about 2 hours to explore the nooks and crannies of this charming old town on your own!

 At Zhang Ji Traditional Fishball 張記傳統魚丸, one does not simply only try the fishballs.
-In fact, you’d be silly if you only buy fishballs from them.
-Instead, get the Combination Soup that comes with 3 different types of fishballs — meat encased fishballs (Fuzhou balls), squid balls, and regular fishballs.
+Get the Combination Soup that comes with 3 different types of fishballs — meat encased fishballs (Fuzhou balls), squid balls, and regular fishballs.

 From the same stall, you also have to try their Braised Pork Rice (滷肉饭) with Braised Egg (滷蛋).
 Who would have imagined such simple-looking dishes would taste so good.

-Stinky Tofu is a love or hate thing.
+Stinky Tofu is a love-or-hate thing.
 Fans of this dish will love the store Shi Mi Dian 食謎店.
-They sell both deep fried and the spicy braised versions, but we personally prefer deep-fried version.
+They sell both deep-fried and the spicy braised versions, but we personally prefer deep-fried version.
 The fried skin added a crunchy texture to the surprisingly soft tofu without being too dry.
-The unmistakable scent can be picked up on tens of metres away, just imagine the punch it’s packed with.
+The unmistakable scent can be picked up from tens of metres away, just imagine the punch it’s packed with.

 Address: No. 106, Jishan Street, Ruifang District, New Taipei City, Taiwan 224 [新北市瑞芳區九份基山街106號]

-Jin Zhi’s Meat Dumplings (肉圓) are one of the most famous in Taiwan primarily due to the fact that the meat is soaked in red yeast (vinasse), and that there’s actually a vegetarian branch a few stalls down.
+Jin Zhi is one of the most famous dumpling stores in Taiwan primarily due to the fact that the meat is soaked in red yeast (vinasse), and that there’s actually a vegetarian branch a few stalls down.

 Available at the meat dumpling stall is also a combination meatball soup (五色綜合丸湯) that’s worth a try too!
 It comes in five different flavours — Codfish, Squid, Pork, Kimchi, and Bamboo charcoal, this soup is definitely something out of the ordinary you should try.